-Yes, the seating area in the Birch Building cafeteria has Wi-Fi access and is available as a quiet study space for the summer semester.
 Students are asked to check-in with Campus Security if they are on campus.
-Contact Campus Security by phone at 604 984 1763, email at firstname.lastname@example.org or via the CapUSafe app.
+Contact Campus Security by phone at 604 984 1763, email at email@example.com or check in using the Work Alone tool on the CapUSafe app.

-Students can expect that most courses in fall 2020 will be delivered online.
-Only a select number of small classes may be held in-person where learning requires specialized equipment, such as research laboratories.
+Most courses in fall 2020 are delivered online.
+Only a select number of small courses are held in-person where learning requires specialized equipment, such as research laboratories.
 This is in keeping with the approach taken by the majority of post-secondary institutes in Canada for fall 2020 and 2020-2021.

-Like all universities, Capilano University is working through plans for Fall 2020.
-On Friday, June 12, we provided an update on course delivery in the 2020-2021 academic year based on current information and guidance from our Provincial Health Officer.
+The uniersity provided an update on course delivery in the 2020-2021 academic year in June 2020, based on current information and guidance from our Provincial Health Officer.
 British Columbia moved into Phase Two of its COVID-19 pandemic response on May 19 and Phase 3 on June 24, 2020.
-The University, like the Provincial Government, is taking a careful and calculated approach to planning for the fall.

 Yes, this is a great time to be a student at Capilano University.
 Our teaching faculty are focused on re-structuring their courses for an online environment.
 With courses taking place remotely, students are learning that our programs are rooted in our people and their expertise as educators, scholars and industry leaders.
 A university education supports life-long aptitudes in problem-solving, adaptability and resiliency that that are essential to work and life in the 21st century.